50 Best Fall Movies & Shows To Watch If You Love Autumn

 Clue (1985)

 Clue (1985) is a cult classic that keeps you guessing until the end.
 Based on the popular game, the movie follows a group of strangers invited to a dinner party at a mansion.
 When their host is murdered, they must work together to solve the crime before the culprit strikes again.
-The all-star cast, including Tim Curry and Madeline Kahn, deliver comedic performances that will have you laughing out loud.

 It (2017)